How long do users stay on your website before clicking away?

 Here’s an example of a few industry standards from Kissmetrics:

 Your entrepreneur friends in different niches will all have different bounce rates, and that’s okay.
+What’s an acceptable bounce rate for one industry may be pretty high for another.

 How do you do that?